Maynard Pirsig: University of Minnesota Law School 1929-1970

 Pirsig joined the university's Law School faculty 1929.
-Soon, under the guidance by Dean Everett Fraser, he attended graduate courses in law at Harvard University from 1931–1932, studying under Roscoe Pound and Felix Frankfurter.
+Soon, under the guidance by Dean Everett Fraser, he attended graduate courses in law at Harvard University from 1931 to 1932, studying under Roscoe Pound and Felix Frankfurter.
 During 1932–1933, on a University of Minnesota Law School scholarship, as preparation for developing a course in judicial administration, Pirsig spent one year in England with his wife Harriet and son Robert, studying at the Middle Temple.
 Upon returning to the University of Minnesota Law School, Pirsig began teaching his new course in judicial administration in 1934.
 A course that strove to encompass all subjects—from justice and precedence, to trial techniques and the organization of the courts—pertinent to developing well rounded lawyers.
 Pirsig's research and teaching led to the publication of a book in 1946, Cases and Materials on Judicial Administration, which he taught throughout his career.
 Judicial Administration gave birth to a new subject in the field of law.
 Charles W. Wolfram described Pirsig's teaching as aiming to produce "students... equipped with a challenging attitude, a reformer's zeal for ideal solutions, and a full arsenal of possibilities for innovations (who) would continue to confront the judicial system with challenges to ever more humane conduct that alone will guarantee its continuing legitimacy".
 George K. Gardner said of the book: "Here are a thousand pages on the purpose and problems of our profession which will repay thoughtful study by any student, teacher, or practitioner of the law."
 Pirsig also taught courses on pleading, ethics and criminal law.

 When Pirsig was Dean of the Law School, 1948 - 1955, he recruited ten new faculty members.
 Most were, or became, pillars in the world of legal scholarship, including Charles Alan Wright, Michael I. Sovern, David Louisell, Jesse Dukeminier, and librarian Leon Liddell.
 Pirsig managed an expansion of the school, including the library.
 He developed a training program at the law school, for professionals in juvenile delinquency control which trained police and judges on how to utilize the American Juvenile Justice System - a system Pirsig had been instrumental in introducing to the state.
 He managed a difficult period of post-war transition and growth at the University of Minnesota Law School, however, according to Robert A. Stein, "traditions of excellence were maintained and the foundation was laid for more productive future years".
 Pirsig resigned his position as Dean in 1955, and returned to teaching full-time.

 Professor Pirsig retired from the University of Minnesota Law School due to its mandatory retirement age, then 68.
 Honors bestowed upon him by the University included: